-Important Information About New Industry Approach to Text Messaging - Action May Be Required
+Important Information About New Industry Approach to Text Messaging from Local Phone Numbers - Action May Be Required

 As part of the U.S. wireless service industry’s efforts to combat spam and improve the delivery of legitimate text messages, businesses that send text messages to US ten-digit phone numbers will be required to register the phone numbers they are using for their SMS messaging.